 Bullough died later in 2006, of cancer.
 He was 77.

 Apparently Bullough was uncomfortable with transsexuals or transvestites who have male partners.
 This would explain why he was unable to name any gay transvestites or transsexuals in his 1979 book, and why Coccinelle is put in the other chapter in the 1993 book.
-However this is odd in that he worked so well both with gay organizations and with Virginia Prince.
+However this is odd in that he worked so well with gay organizations as well as with Virginia Prince.
 He is even critical of Prince for proclaiming that transvestites are necessarily heterosexual.
 And yet the omission is plainly there in his books.
 I suspect somehow the influence of Prince, who apparently also had input into the non-presence of gay transvestites in Harry Benjamin's book and scale.

 |Photo of Bullough, Prince, and Docter from Docter's book.|